Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Changelog
 --------------------------------------------------------------
 Version 1.0.3 Beta [29.09.2012]
+  -Fixed a bug causing doors not to try to open to the opposite direction if blocked.
   -Timers that were enabled during a world save will now be re-enabled when a world is loaded.
   -Fixed a bug causing Timers in an AC to be signalized when